Garages and Motor Cars.

 In 1919 Mr Harry Jay was a Motor and Cycle Agent based at No36 Gladstone Street, Abertillery.

 In 1920 Mr Norman D. Williams also had a Car Hire service at Colwell Garage, No11 Alma Street, Abertillery.

 In 1919 The Tillery Road Garage were advertising Tours.
 Tillery Road Garage agents were based in No94 Tillery Street and at No40 Gladstone Street.

-In 1921 there were advertisements for Sunbeam Cars at “Leech” Car accessories at Station Garage, Abertillery.
+In 1921 there were advertisements for Sunbeam Cars at “Leech” Car accessories (as seen in the advertisement right) at Station Garage, Abertillery.

 In 1921 there were advertisements for a Car and Driver service called “The Yellow Car” the service was owned by Mr E. Morcom based at No James Street, Abertillery.

 In 1921 The Horseshoe Garage was being advertised as Hauliers & Car Hire based at No7 Vivian Street, Abertillery.